MOWNIKAPremkumar/EasyBuy-BE/README.md

 - **Product Reviews**: Users can leave reviews and ratings for products they have purchased, providing valuable feedback to other users.

-- **Order Tracking**: Users can track the status of their orders, providing transparency and ease of mind regarding their purchases.

 - **Admin Dashboard**: Admin users have access to a special dashboard where they can manage products, orders, users, and inventory.
 This includes adding, updating, and deleting products, orders, and users, as well as monitoring the number of out-of-stock products.